 Flash back to last summer, when my husband was traveling for work.
 He experienced an exceptionally delay-ridden flight that involved several trips on and off the plane as the passengers exceeded the total amount of time they were permitted, under FAA regulations, to sit on the tarmac.
 My husband got to know the person who sat next to him during this ordeal rather well!
 They even discovered mutual friends.
 She worked for Barney Butter and, after hearing that I like to cook with almond butter, she kindly gave him a coupon.
 (I love a good coupon!)

-It is worth pointing out that the almond butter allows for a baked good with no flour, making these muffins naturally grain and gluten-free.
+It’s worth pointing out that, because the almond butter allows for a baked good with no flour, these muffins are naturally grain- and gluten-free.
 That said, nut butters and all-purpose flour cannot be interchanged successfully most recipes.

 - 1 cup (9 ounces/255 grams) almond butter (I like smooth in this recipe)

 - 2/3 cup (5 ounces/140 grams) pumpkin puree (not pumpkin pie filling; canned is fine or make your own)

 - 2 large eggs plus 1 egg white, lightly beaten

 - 1/3 cup (4 ounces/110 grams) honey (may substitute maple syrup)

 - 2 teaspoons pumpkin pie spice (here’s a great homemade option)